anthonytedja/redirectV2/README.md

-# CSC409 A2 - URL Shortener
+# Redirect V2

-> A lightweight scalable URL Shortener system
+> A lightweight scalable URL Shortener system with Docker, Redis, and Cassandra.

 ## Table of Contents